hakhakobian/regallery/readme.txt

 == Installation ==

-Install our SEO-optimized ReGallery plugin directly from the WordPress plugin repository.
+Install our SEO-optimized Re Gallery plugin directly from the WordPress plugin repository.
 It seamlessly integrates with your site for a smooth user experience.

 To install, go to your WordPress dashboard, click on 'Plugins', and choose 'Add New'.
-Search for our ReGallery plugin, click 'Install Now', and after installation, activate the plugin.
+Search for our Re Gallery plugin, click 'Install Now', and after installation, activate the plugin.
 Now you can easily customize and add stunning galleries to your website.